Parents, certified teachers, neighbors, and even home educated students often ask this question, "Is home education enough?"

 What if my homeschool education prevents me from getting into college?

 This led me to the horrible misconception that my education was somehow inferior to my peer’s education and that I would be heading into my adult life with an extreme disadvantage.
-My lack of any real basis for comparison with traditionally schooled students made it next to impossible for me to shake this feeling of inadequacy.
+My lack of any real basis for comparison with traditionally schooled students made it nearly impossible for me to shake this feeling of inadequacy.

 Despite all this, I decided to keep moving forward with homeschooling.
 I began to seek out opportunities to assess the quality of my education.